hcomet/cydWeeWX/README.md

 Connect to the Portal IP address with a browser to access the **Configuration Portal** to modify settings for the cydWeeWX.

 **NOTE:** The **Configuration Portal** will time out and close after 5 minutes.
 A countdown is shown on the cydWeeWX display.
 Also, holding down the **BOOT** button for 2 or more seconds will force cydWeeWX to exit configuration mode and close the **Configuration Portal**.
 If the portal closes due to time out or pressing the **BOOT** button, any changes made in the portal will **NOT** be saved.

+## Configuration Portal

+The main **Configuration Portal** page presents several buttons to access pages to configure the cydWeeWX.

 ### Setup